Lightnet/sdl3_glad_lua/README.md

 - Integrated Editor: Use cimgui to build an in-runtime editor for tweaking scenes, UI, and assets directly in Lua – no external tools or recompiles needed.
 - Modularity via Add-ons: Core runtime is minimal; extend with Lua-loaded modules (e.g., physics, audio) without touching C code.
 - Simplicity First: Prioritize readable, concise Lua APIs that feel like "C in Lua" – e.g., direct calls to gl.BindTexture() equivalents – while keeping the host binary under 5MB.
-- Runtime Iteration: Scripts load/execute on-the-fly; hot-reload scenes during playtesting for game dev workflows.
+- Runtime Iteration: Scripts load/execute on-the-fly; hot-reload scenes during playtesting for game dev workflows. (not added)

-# There are good and bad:
-  There are pros and cons to lua script.

 ## Pros:
 - easy to test in real time without need to recompile which take time.
+- using string instead of const strings c.
+- easy to prototype for cimgui still need to add widgets.
+-
 - work in progress...

 ## Cons:
-- learn some basic of the lua script and meta table archtech format.
+- learn some basic of the lua script and meta table architecture format.
 - Does not design for large scale due c and lua layer translate.
 - There will be lag between layers for script to c.
 - not able to learn c programing language which required to code correctly.
 Still this open src you see how code works.